awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## Global service events<a name="cloudtrail-concepts-global-service-events"></a>

 **Important**
-As of November 22, 2021, AWS CloudTrail will change how trails can be used to capture global service events\.
-After the change, events created by CloudFront, IAM, and AWS STS will be recorded in the Region in which they were created, the US East \(N\.
+As of November 22, 2021, AWS CloudTrail changed how trails capture global service events\.
+Now, events created by CloudFront, IAM, and AWS STS are recorded in the Region in which they were created, the US East \(N\.
 Virginia\) Region, us\-east\-1\.
 This makes CloudTrail's treatment of these services consistent with that of other AWS global services\.
 To continue receiving global service events outside of US East \(N\.
 Virginia\), be sure to convert *single\-Region trails* using global service events outside of US East \(N\.
 Virginia\) into *multi\-Region trails*\.
 Also update the Region of your lookup\-events API calls to view global service events\.
 For more information about using the CLI to update or create trails for global service events and update lookup events, see [Viewing CloudTrail events with the AWS CLI](view-cloudtrail-events-cli.md) and [Using update\-trail](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md)\.

 For most services, events are recorded in the Region where the action occurred\.
 For global services such as AWS Identity and Access Management \(IAM\), AWS STS, and Amazon CloudFront, events are delivered to any trail that includes global services\.